binipringle/crim-outline/index.md

 **People v.
 Miller** Dangerous proximity case?
 Def stronger ccase than rizzo – could be argued both ways.
 Ca applies a diff test; **res ipsa loquitur test** – the thing speaks for itself – court said no not guilty; only preparation **Unequivocality test** – acts must be unequivocal.
 The court said that Miller’s going into the rield with his gun did not clearly show that he intended to kill

-**Res ipsa loquitur (or unequivocality) test RULE:** Under strict version of the test, an act only constitutes an attempt if the actor’s specific criinal purpose is shown from the actor’s conduct, without considering any statements the actor may have made before, during or after the incident.
+## Res ipsa loquitur (or unequivocality) test

+**RULE:** Under strict version of the test, an act only constitutes an attempt if the actor’s specific criinal purpose is shown from the actor’s conduct, without considering any statements the actor may have made before, during or after the incident.
 MPC would say that this puts less reliance on confession, so convictions are not so much based on ...

 Girls – poison teacher – Prob didn’t come dang close

 How did the statute change the law 781? **Statute included a substantial step.** Change the law to include that conduct include a substantial step toward the commission of the offense; so under the way the law was changed, - did they take a substantial step from the beginning?
 While dang proxi sees how close they got the mpc looks at how substantial a step they took towards s\commission of the crime

+**Model Penal Code Substantial Steps Test**

+The Model Penal Code developed the substantial steps test in response to the large variance between different jurisdictions in evaluating the criminal act element required for attempt.
+The substantial steps test is intended to clarify and simplify the attempt act analysis, to prevent arbitrary application.
+It is also a test that is more likely to result in a conviction because it classifies as “substantial” those acts the other tests might consider only “preparatory” (People v.
+Dillon, 2011).

+The substantial steps test has two parts.
+First, the defendant must take substantial steps toward completion of the crime.
+As the Model Penal Code states, “[a] person is guilty of an attempt to commit a crime if…he…does…anything which…is an act or omission constituting a substantial step in a course of conduct planned to culminate in his commission of the crime” (Model Penal Code § 5.01(1)(c)).
+Second, the defendant’s actions must be “strongly corroborative of the actor’s criminal purpose” (Model Penal Code § 5.01(2)).
+To further elucidate the test, the Model Penal Code provides seven examples of actions that constitute substantial steps, as long as they are corroborative of the defendant’s intent.
+The seven examples are lying in wait; enticing the victim to go to the scene of the crime; investigating the potential scene of the crime; unlawfully entering a structure or vehicle where the crime is to be committed; possessing materials that are specially designed for unlawful use; possessing, collecting, or fabricating materials to be used in the crime’s commission; and soliciting an innocent agent to commit the crime (Model Penal Code § 5.01(2)).

 **MPC sec 5.01** – I absolutely have to watch this part of the class again